NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 Strong correctness means that, when an IterDomain expression create holes (indivisible split, resize), the holes must be filled with a certain value.

-Understanding strong correctness requires the following definition:
+Understanding strong correctness of TMA requires the following definition:

 **Definition 1 (TMA-protected IterDomain):** An IterDomain is TMA-protected if and only if it satisfies one of the following condition: